What It Looks Like to Eat Vegetables With Every Meal

 How to eat a vegetables with every meal: Sample full day of eating

 Here’s a full day of eating veggies all day long for different styles of eating, with links to delicious Bulletproof recipes.
-If you try these recipes, make sure you rate them and let us know what you think!
+Hot tip: Stock your pantry with Bulletproof MCT oils and Grass-Fed Ghee to take your meals to the next level.

 If you’re lower-carb: